jdittrich/userNeedResearchBook/text/allURBook.md

 you can talk about past events as well as future plans.

 But because of this it can happen that you hardly focus on actual occurrences and experiences.
-Observations are thus a good supplement to asking questions and listening, since observations are naturally concern actual actions you can see happening at the very moment.
+Observations are thus a good supplement to asking questions and listening, since observations are naturally concernd with actual actions you can see happening at the very moment.

 ### Observation